Clinically Enhanced Pharmacist Independent Prescribing

 To apply, you must:

-- be a registered pharmacist with the GPhC or the Pharmaceutical Society of Northern Ireland
+- be a registered pharmacist with the GPhC or, in Northern Ireland, with the Pharmaceutical Society of Northern Ireland (PSNI)

-- have at least two years appropriate patient-orientated experience in a UK hospital, community or primary care setting following your pre-registration year
+- have at least two years' appropriate patient-orientated experience post registration, in a relevant UK practice setting

 How to apply

-For applications please contact the PGT Admissions Team at The School of Pharmacy by email for an application pack at.
-The application documents include:
+For applications please contact the PGT Admissions Team at The School of Pharmacy by email for an application pack at Pharmacy-IP@cardiff.ac.uk.
+The application process consists of 3 parts:

-You need to describe the proposed area (scope of practice) and group of patients you will be prescribing for.
+For part 2, you will need to describe the proposed area (scope of practice) and group of patients you will be prescribing for, and have considered how and with whom to spend time with learning in practice.

-The DSMP must complete a section of the form, providing contact details that they meet the requirements to be a DSMP, whether they have had experience of teaching/supervision and assessment and to state whether they are related to you, your friend or your partner.
+For part 3, the DPP must complete their own application form, providing contact details that they meet the requirements to be a DPP, whether they have had experience of teaching/supervision and assessment and how they are able to support your learning in practice.

 Postgraduate Admissions Team